 The TMJ disorder is normally characterized by facial pain involving muscle innervation’s of the head and neck, joint and masticatory muscles.
 TMD affects 15% of adult Americans, with people between the age of 20 and 40 years being at an increased risk.
 These muscle and jaw joint problems are complex.
 So, identifying the right diagnosis and Temporomandibular joint pain treatment is crucial before it worsens to become a major dental problem.

-Root Cause of Temporomandibular Disorder
+Temporomandibular Disorder Causes